GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Install a sensible text editor that supports web development.
 [Visual Studio Code](https://code.visualstudio.com/) is highly recommended.

-Don't code with nano, Notepad or Gedit.
+Don't code with Nano, Notepad, or Gedit.
 NetBeans isn't very good for web development either.
 It is also rather heavy in comparison to [Visual Studio Code](https://code.visualstudio.com/).

 Also, install [Node.js](https://nodejs.org/en/).
 The material has been done with version 18.13.0, so don't install any version older than that.
 See [Node.js installation instructions](https://nodejs.org/en/download/package-manager/).